EnterpriseDB/tpa/RELNOTES.md

 - Allow uploading additional files to S3 during provisioning
 - Add 'hba_force_hostssl' to force hostssl lines in pg_hba.conf
 - Revoke superuser privileges from the pgbouncer user
+- Set repmgr_location only if explicitly requested
+- Allow - in cluster names
+- Set default archive_timeout of 6h
+- Allow event_notification{s,_command} to be set in repmgr.conf

 ## v3.1 (2018-09-17)